 NATIONAL FRUITCAKE TOSS DAY

 Many people receive fruitcakes as gifts sometime during the holiday season.
-Some people eat the holiday bread.
-Others may re-gift them.
+Some people eat this holiday bread while others may re-gift them.
 There are those who sneakily throw them away and others who will do so openly.

 But on the third day of January, another type of fruitcake, ahem, person comes out of the woodwork.
-These are the characters who have hoarded them, stored them and hid them so they can celebrate National Fruitcake Toss Day.
+These are the characters who have hoarded them, stored them and hid them so they can celebrate with a competition of sorts.

 The first Great Fruitcake Toss was held in Manitou Springs, Colorado on January 3, 1996.
 Each year the entrants compete to see who can hurl or toss their fruitcakes the farthest.